xHammer419x/RPi-HomeLab/README.md

 - [HDMI Cable](https://www.amazon.com/AmazonBasics-High-Speed-HDMI-Cable-1-Pack/dp/B014I8SIJY/ref=zg_bs_g_202505011_d_sccl_3/144-2581314-6655903)

 ## OS Installation
-There are a variety of ways that you can go about installing the OS for an RPi (Raspberry Pi).
+There are a variety of ways that you can go about installing the OS for a RPi (Raspberry Pi).
 My recommendation is to utilize the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and a micro SD card to perform the install.

 Comprehensive documentation for that process can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).

 ## Post OS Installation
+After preparing your fresh install of your preferred RPi OS, you'll want to:
+- Apply thermal paste to your heat sink, secure your heatsink to your CPU, and assemble the RPi inside of its case.
+- Connect your micro SD card to your RPi.
+- Connect your power supply and turn on your RPi.
+-